-As a matter of fact, the last great builder in California was Governor Pat Brown, who took on the monumental infrastructure projects that have made California a power player on the world stage today.
+As a matter of fact, the last great builder in California was former Governor Pat Brown, who took on the monumental infrastructure projects that enabled California to become the power player on the world stage that it is today.

 He built our higher education system, which is now the envy of the world.